sptrakesh/mongo-service/README.md

 (unless you are retrieving versions).
 We provide this since one of the other purposes behind this service is to route/proxy all datastore interactions via this service.

+#### Count
+Count the number of documents matching the specified query document.
+The query document can be empty to get the count of all documents in the specified collection.

 #### Update
 Update is the most complex scenario.
 The service supports the two main update